 - Thin profile still offers support without leaving sleepers feeling boosted up

 - The cover wicks away moisture from sweat, promoting cooling

 - Memory foam is on the firm side, and may not have enough flexibility for some sleepers

-- Thin profile may leave pillow flat after years of sleeping on it
+- The thin profile may leave pillow flat after years of sleeping on it

 Live and Sleep Memory Foam Cooling Pillow

 Sleepers seeking a medium level firmness may have some joy with this cooling pillow.
-Composed of memory foam that is Viscoelastic, the Live and Sleep provides an experience that may be comparable to sleeping on those high quality hotel pillows you may have experienced at some point.
+Composed of memory foam that is Viscoelastic, the Live and Sleep provide an experience that may be comparable to sleeping on those high-quality hotel pillows you may have experienced at some point.

 The gel foam works to keep you feeling cool and maintain even body temperature.
 Not only is the memory foam made to improve airflow for comfort, but the knit cover is stretchy and promotes proper air circulation to reduce discomfort from overheating or sweating.
 There is no shredded foam, latex, or down within this pillow, so you won’t need to reposition or fluff often.